cbahn/Edit-Me-Webserver/README.md

 [![Python 3.8](https://img.shields.io/badge/python-3.8-brightgreen.svg)](https://www.python.org/downloads/release/python-380/)

 **Edit-Me-Webserver** is a local webserver skeleton which handles GET and POST requests and uses a simple flat-file data store written in pure python.
-It is meant as an introduction to webserver development in python.
+It is meant as a very basic introduction to webserver development in python.

 ## Getting Started